5 Myths About Travel Nursing in California

 Do you want to find yoga classes and vegan restaurants?
 You can.
 A place to go two-stepping and chow down on comfort food?
 Yep.
 You name it and you can find it in California.

 Considering travel nursing jobs in California?
 American Mobile is the nation’s leader at placing travel nurses in all states and specialties.
-APPLY NOW to travel, or check out our exclusive Kaiser RN jobs in The Golden State.
+Check out our exclusive Kaiser RN jobs in The Golden State.
 We can even help you get your California nursing license!

 © 2016.
 AMN Healthcare, Inc. All Rights Reserved.